Geometrical frustration and incommensurate magnetic order in Na$_3$RuO$_4$ with two triangular motifs: Methods

 \textit{Ab initio} band-structure calculations were performed in the framework of density functional theory (DFT) with the Perdew-Burke-Ernzerhof type of the exchange-correlation potential \cite{pbe96}.
 The magnetic structure of Na$_3$RuO$_4$ was modeled using an effective spin Hamiltonian,

 where the summation is over bonds $\langle ij\rangle$ and $S=\frac32$.
-Exchange couplings $J_{ij}$ were evaluated by a mapping procedure~\cite{xiang2011,tsirlin2014}.
-Total energies for different spin configurations were obtained on the relativistic DFT+$U$+SO level in VASP~\cite{vasp1,vasp2} with the mean-field correction for the correlation effects in the Ru $4d$ shell using the on-site Coulomb repulsion $U_d=3$\,eV and Hund's coupling $J_d=0.5$\,eV~\cite{granas2014,hariki2017}.
+Exchange couplings $J_{ij}$ were evaluated by a mapping procedure~\cite{xiang2011,tsirlin2014} {\cred using the crystallographic unit cell of Na$_3$RuO$_4$ and the enlarged primitive cells, $(\av+\bv)\times(\av-\bv)\times\cv$ as well as $(\av+\bv)/2\times(\av-\bv)/2\times 2\cv$}~\cite{suppl}.
+Total energies for different spin configurations were obtained on the relativistic DFT+$U$+SO level in \texttt{VASP}~\cite{vasp1,vasp2} with the mean-field correction for the correlation effects in the Ru $4d$ shell using the on-site Coulomb repulsion $U_d=3$\,eV and Hund's coupling $J_d=0.5$\,eV~\cite{granas2014,hariki2017}.